andreasebbehoj/2020-PET-predict-EF-after-Revasc_TVL/README.md

 # 2020-PET-predict-EF-after-Revasc_TVL
-This project contains the analysis for the paper on the predictive values of cardiac PET parameters on the improvement in left ventricular ejection fraction after coronary revascularization procedure by Luong TV et al.
+This project contains the analysis for the paper on the predictive values of cardiac PET parameters on the improvement in left ventricular ejection fraction after coronary revascularization procedure by Luong TV and Ebbehoj A et al.

 ## Research question
 We aim to investigate whether PET-scans with <sup>82</sup>Rb and dynamic FDG prior to coronary revascularization procedure can predict improvement of left ventricular EF in patients with ischemic heart failure (:HF).
 Secondarily, we aim to investigate if the predictive values of the PET parameters differ in these patients depending on diabetes status.